cassandra-wong/loan-default-prediction/README.md

 # Loan Default Prediction

 The purpose of the project is to predict whether a client will default depending their characteristics in the data.
-This will help a bank on deciding to give the loan or not.
+This will help a bank in deciding whether to give the loan to the client or not.

 The training set used in this project is included as `441D1train.csv`, the test data is included as `441D1test.csv`.
 All data is provided by the University of Waterloo, STAT441 (Statistical Learning - Classification).